Self-Hosting

 Step 5: Finish bot configuration

 Now that we have the bot's resources up and running, let's finish configuring it.
-Open the config.json file again and scroll to the section that look like this:
+Open the config.json

-You can use the following template to obtain the PostgreSQL connection string: postgresql://username:password@localhost/database.
+You can use the following template to obtain the PostgreSQL connection string: postgresql://username:password@localhost/database

-Since the bot and the Postgres instance run on the same server, the format should be: postgresql://username:password@localhost/database.
+Since the bot and the Postgres instance run on the same server, the format should be: postgresql://username:password@localhost/database

 Fill out the format as follows: